vandadnp/flutter-website/src/get-started/flutter-for/ios-devs.md

 }
 ```

+Test out the complete example on DartPad: [Get Started Example][].

 One thing to note is the use of the [`Center`][] widget.
 In SwiftUI,
 a view's contents are rendered in its center by default,
 but in Flutter that’s not always the case.
 In the example,
-the `HomePage` widget uses the `Scaffold` widget.
-[`Scaffold`][] implements the basic Material Design visual layout structure,
+the `Scaffold` widget implements a basic layout structure for an app.
-so you can easily start building a beautiful app.
 However, `Scaffold` doesn’t render its `body` widget at the center of the screen.
 So, to center the text, you have to wrap it with a `Center` widget.
 You can learn more about the different widgets and their default behaviors